Coins of the Hong Kong dollar: Security features

 The $10 coin is made of two metals: a white nickel alloy outer ring and a brass inner core.
 The standard bauhinia on the obverse gives a sharp embossed image.
 The neat bonding between the outer and inner rings gives it another unique feature.
 The $10 coin has an alternate plain and milled edge.
 The $5 coin has a milled edge.
 A groove running within the milled edging contains raised English and Chinese characters, which read "Hong Kong Five Dollars".
 The $1 and 50¢ coins have simple milled edges.
 The $2 and 20¢ coins have scalloped edges.
 The 10¢ coin has a plain edge.
 Under Hong Kong law (sections 98 – 102 of Cap.
-200), anyone who makes or possesses or controls or passes any counterfeit note or coin commits an offence and is liable on conviction to imprisonment for up to 14 years.
+200), anyone who makes or possesses or controls or passes any counterfeit note or coin commits an offense and is liable on conviction to imprisonment for up to 14 years.

-Adopted from the official website of Hong Kong Monetary Authority.
-Permission granted.